 After reviewing their results and their ROI (Return On Investment), it became very clear to me just how important the "offer" actually is.
-I'll share an email one of my sales reps received, but we also cover them in our case studies chapter where you can see their design:
+I'll share an email one of my sales reps received:

-Rob, just received one of your marketing pieces in my email, and noticed this line from it: 'A one shot in the dark postcard mailing is not going to change your business, your bottom line, your life or your anything.'
+Rob, just received one of your marketing pieces in my email, and noticed this line from it: A one shot in the dark postcard mailing is not going to change your business, your bottom line, your life or your anything.'